-- Navy blue, black, or brown comfortable dress shoes are to be worn. - Kindergarten students are encouraged to wear athletic sneakers of his/her color/style choice. - Any shoes with ties must be tied. - Heels must not exceed1/2". - No shoes with wheels. - Sperry brand shoes may be worn but side patterns must be kept to a minimum distraction. - Sneakers, hiking boots, Birkenstocks, ballet slippers, clogs, high heels or shoes with open-toes are not permitted.
+- Navy blue, black, or brown comfortable dress shoes are to be worn. - Kindergarten Grade 3 students may wear athletic sneakers of his/her color/style choice. - Any shoes with ties must be tied. - Heels must not exceed1/2". - No shoes with wheels, boots, Birkenstocks, ballet slippers, clogs, high heels or shoes with open-toes are not permitted.